 STEP ONE: INSPIRATION

 Inspiration for my designs is vital, but unlike most people, I don’t go looking for it.
 I feel that if I’m going to design something, forcing an idea to come will show in the final product.
 Realizing this, I let my ideas come to me.
 This usually is a good thing for me and my work because that way I won’t be exactly mimicking my inspiration, but instead, I’ll be adding a flare of my creativity with an idea that hit me.
 The whole point of being inspired is not to duplicate what you’ve seen, but to take the concept and run with it implementing your own skills and creativity.
+For my post on web design, click here.

 Typically, my inspiration comes from my mood.
 My mood plays a major role in my designing because how I feel usually coincide with what objects and concepts appeal to me.
 If I’m down or sad, dark designs and colors stand out to me more and I become drawn to everything that could possibly represent the depressing feeling.
 The color black for instance or a dark gray usually represent someone being sad, unhappy or even death.
 When your mood takes control, it’s typically when the theme of your design will start to develop.